supabase-community/gotrue-go/README.md

 This library is a pre-release work in progress.
 It has not been thoroughly tested, and the API may be subject to breaking changes, and so it should not be used in production.

+The endpoints for SSO SAML are not tested and `POST /sso/saml/acs` does not provide request and response types.
+If you need additional support for SSO SAML, please create an issue or a pull request.

 Required for V1 release:
 - Implement and test endpoints
     - Client API